haeryny/haehae/_posts/2023-03-28-Extra-Credit-Seminar.md

 There are many events and clubs.
 - Hackathon, women in stem, society of phsyics, robotics, computer science club`
 > CSUSM offers internship opportunities that can last from two weeks to two years.
 To join these internships, students should try to attend on-campus experiences and joining clubs.
+These internships can be paid for and also are offered experience.

 #### Mechanical Engineering Program